Lux-AI-Challenge/Lux-Design-S2/specs.md

 ## Win Conditions

 After 1000 turns, the winner is whichever team has the most lichen value on the map.
-At the moment the game does not end early even if one team has no units left.
+If any team loses all of their factories, they automatically lose and the other team wins.
+If the lichen value is tied or both teams lose all their factories at the same time, then the game ends in a draw.

 ## Note on Game Rule Changes